 Then, download the Framaroot application from here.
 Android might suggest that this type of file is harmful to your device, but ignore that.
 Press on the APK you just downloaded, then press ‘install’ and allow it to complete the installation.
 Once done, press ‘open’.

 After selecting SuperSU, you will see some unfamiliar characters; choose the one that is compatible with your phone from the list of compatible devices to initiate rooting.
 Once done, a pop-up window will appear, asking you to reboot your device.
 Reboot it and you will be rooted with root access.

 if Framaroot crashes or freezes on the first try, then try to open it once more since this is a common error, also often the first time you launch Framaroot by selecting Gandalf as exp*, it crash Framaroot.
 Don’t worry, in this case you have to re-launch Framaroot and select Gandalf again, the second time it should work.

-If a pop up comes and says that the process has failed then try another exp*, if all fails then your phone’s kernel is probably upgraded and patched.
-There can also be one more outcome which says, Half succesfull, this means that the phone’s system is read only, which means that the phone cannot be rooted with this method.
+Should a pop-up appear indicating that the process has failed, try another experiment.
+If all attempts fail, then your phone’s kernel has probably been updated and patched.
+There’s also another possible outcome where it displays ‘half successful.’
+This implies that the phone’s system is read-only, meaning that the phone cannot be rooted using this method.

-If you recieved an error with a number less than 9, then the rooting method have failed with your device, if a 10 then try this version of Framaroot and repeat the process once more.
+If you received an error with a number less than 9, then the rooting method has failed with your device.
+If it’s a 10, then try this version of Framaroot and repeat the process once more.